The Top 6 DFM Problems That Affect Every PCB Design

 Solder mask opening (also called solder mask expansion or solder mask aperture) is one way to keep solder trapped on the target pad during hand or wave soldering.
 During soldering, a solder ball forms on the target pad, but a large solder ball can collapse and flow around the pad at high temperatures.
 Placing a small solder mask opening around the pad will hold the solder ball in place during soldering, even if the deposited solder ball is slightly large.
 A similar technique is used in dog-bone fanout for a BGA, where a small amount of solder mask blocks the pad from the via (called a solder dam).

 This problem is solved when you create footprints for your components, which will have a defined solder mask opening around the pad.
 Generally, a solder mask opening will extend ~4 to 5 mils beyond the edge of the pad.
 If the solder mask aperture is too large, it won't prevent solder ball flow and bridging during wave soldering.

 Open Vias in SMD Pads

-It’s a commonly shared bit of PCB design wisdom that you should avoid via-in-pad at all costs.
-If a through-hole via is placed in a pad too close to the soldering region, the hole could allow solder to wick through to the back of the board.
+It’s a commonly shared bit of printed circuit board design wisdom that you should avoid via-in-pad at all costs.
+If a through-hole via is placed in a pad too close to the soldering region, the hole could allow solder to wick through to the back of the circuit board.
 If the via connects directly to a large plane in an internal layer, heat will dissipate into the plane.
 This could create a cold joint or cause tombstoning during wave soldering.